spack/spack-tutorial/tutorial_developer_workflows.rst

   $ git clone https://github.com/open-mpi/hwloc.git
   $ cd hwloc

-Here we have the local HWLOC source that we've been working on.
+Here we have the local `hwloc` source that we've been working on.
 If we want to build and install it, we can do so using the ``spack dev-build`` command.
 Note that we need to provide a version in the spec we pass to ``spack dev-build``.
 By default, the ``spack